mschermann/ios_sap_ucc/README.md

 * Port number (e.g., 8022)
 * Client number (e.g., 465)
 * Login and password information
+* `[Optional`] You need a local GUI to access the SAP Gateway.
+If you are an UCC customer, download the client from your UCC web site, e.g., [here](https://sap.cob.csuchico.edu/#/support/downloads) (You may need to log in)

 ### For access to the [SAP Cloud Platform Cockpit](https://account.hanatrial.ondemand.com/)